Frequently Asked

 CALL 988 is part of a community effort in Central Maryland to reduce law enforcement involvement in mental health emergencies.

 The primary goal is to provide support for people in the moments they most need it and in a manner that is comfortable for them.
-The vast majority of those seeking help from the Lifeline do not require any additional interventions at that moment.
-Currently, fewer than 2% of Lifeline calls require connection to emergency services like 911.
+The vast majority of those seeking help from the Helpline do not require any additional interventions at that moment.
+Currently, fewer than 2% of Helpline calls require connection to emergency services like 911.

 Call 911 if you need EMS, fire and/or police dispatched to your location.